Trinity-Actual/AMLS_21-22_SN17081058/README.md

 - `Multiclass-Task-Eval.ipynb` contains code which loads trained model files for the **multiclass classification** task, untuned and tuned SVM and the CNN.
 It then uses them to run predictions on the `Extra_test_dataset` provided by the module organisers and prints out the `classification_report` and `confusion_matrix` as well as a few other metrics to help assess the out of sample prediction performance of the models.

 # 5. Running Code to Obtain Same Results
+**NOTE:** All code lines which are used to save models and any plots have been commented out in all the following notebooks, this is to prevent accidental overwriting of the plots with new ones upon code run test as there might be changes in the weights and predictions etc due to slight variance in the model training process (for CNNs, was unable to fix training batches).
+There is an additional folder `Plots_Original` which is basically a backup for the `Plots` folder which contains all original plots used in the report.
+Both folders should contain the same images in the original repository presented.
+In the event of accidental overwritting in `Plots`, refer to `Plots_Original`.

 The files to run to obtain all the preprocessed datasets, saved trained models and plots are listed as follows, they are to be run in the order given by the numbering:

 1. Data-Preprocessing.ipynb